J.D., Tulane University Law School 2006

 - 2nd Circuit Court of Appeals, 2016

-His employer counseling practice includes assisting companies with handbook and personnel policy drafting and review, daily management of employee disciplines and terminations, and general advice and counsel on compliance with federal and state employment laws.
-Passarella has extensive litigation experience representing employers in discrimination, wage and hour, whistleblower, and wrongful termination claims before state and federal courts, the Equal Employment Opportunity Commission, the Connecticut Commission on Human Rights and Opportunities, the New York State Division of Human Rights, and various other administrative agencies across the country.
+Michael’s counseling practice includes advising companies, boards of directors, compensation committees and executives involved in acquisitions, mergers, restructuring and other transactions and in drafting and interpreting rights and obligations under employment and separation agreements, restrictive covenants, stock options and other equity-based compensation.
+He regularly conducts handbook and personnel policy drafting and review, assists with daily management of employee disciplines and terminations, and general advice and counsel on compliance with local, state, and federal employment laws.
+Passarella has extensive litigation experience in discrimination, wage and hour, whistleblower, harassment, FMLA/ADA, and wrongful termination claims before state and federal courts, the Equal Employment Opportunity Commission, the New York State Division of Human Rights, the New York City Commission on Human Rights, the Connecticut Commission on Human Rights and Opportunities, and various other administrative agencies across the country.

 Michael earned his J.D. from Tulane University Law School, where he was vice president of the Tulane Sports Law Society.
 He earned a B.A. in History from Harvard University where he was captain of the Men’s Varsity Tennis Team and a member of the Undergraduate Advisory Committee on Athletics.